 You will be asked for your name and date of birth (DOB).
-If you know your NHS Number this will help to speed up the process but is not essential.
+If you know your NHS Number this will help to speed up the process.
 Your NHS number appears on various documents and correspondence you may have received related to your healthcare or medications.
-Please avoid calling your GP to request your NHS number as they are telephone lines are incredibly busy and should be keep clear for patients to make appointments.
+If you cannot find it at home you can use this service on the NHS website to find your number.
+Please do not call your GP to request your NHS number as they are telephone lines are incredibly busy and should be kept clear for patients who need to make appointments.

 Is any transport assistance available?

 A number of GP surgeries across Norfolk and Waveney are making vaccination appointments for those eligible to have the COVID-19 vaccine.

 If you've been invited for an appointment, your GP surgery will check your transport arrangements with you.
 There are various options available if you need any further help to arrange transport to the surgery.

 If you have any difficulties getting to your appointment, or require further assistance or support, please discuss this with your GP practice or hospital when they contact you.